The Best of the Worst

 Meeting Jesus Again for the First Time by Marcus Borg

 This recommendation might get under some people's skin.
 Marcus Borg is best known for his work with the Jesus Seminar in their search for the "historical Jesus."
 They were the guys who used colored beads to determine which of the Biblical sayings in the gospels were most likely to be historical and true.
 In so doing, Borg and the Jesus Seminar wound up rejecting orthodox Christianity.
 The supernatural was abolished.
-The diety of Christ was denied.
+The deity of Christ was denied.
 The resurrection read mythologically.
 Essentially it was German liberalism 2.0 (a strict historical-grammatical reading of the Bible always leads people here).
 It is easy to see why people would naturally refuse to read the man.

 However, I believe there is value in reading critics of the orthodox tradition.
 We certainly do not validate them by reading them.
 It is pretty easy to find a cheap used copy of the best-selling books so you aren't really "supporting them."
 So even in the darkness, there are hints of valuable insights available through God's common grace.
-These hints almost always come in the context of a larger incorrect arguement, but this merely trains readers to be critical and gracious simultaneously.
+These hints almost always come in the context of a larger incorrect argument, but this merely trains readers to be critical and gracious simultaneously.

 I do not think we need to read all non-orthodox individuals equally.
 I am specifically singling out Borg because of his reputation.
 I have never heard an ill word spoken by any person who met Borg.
 He was not antagonistic and perpetually attention seeking like many today.
 If you feel uncomfortable reading Borg alone I would recommend The Meaning of Jesus, co-written with N.T.
 Wright.